ekhurtado/I4_0_SMIA/docs/smia_user_guide/aas_development_guide.rst

   :width: 400
   :alt: AASX Package Explorer step2

-Now we can add the SMIA submodel to import all semantic identifiers based on the CSS ontology (which has been pre-added in the installation of the tool as shown in :ref:`Installation guide`).
+Now we can add the SMIA submodel to import all semantic identifiers based on the CSS ontology (which has been pre-added in the installation of the tool as shown in :octicon:`repo;1em` :ref:`Installation Guide`).

 To do this, simply click on the AAS to be added, and use either the keyboard shortcut (``Ctrl + Shift + M``) or the program interface (``Workspace > Create ... > New Submodel from plugin``).
 In either case, a list of submodels to import will appear, from which **GCIS/SubmodelWithCapabilitySkillOntology** must be chosen.